 Mosquito control set for Sanibel

-The Lee County Mosquito Control District has scheduled spray truck activity for Sanibel.
+The Lee County Mosquito Control District has scheduled aerial spray activity for Sanibel.

-The city of Sanibel reported that “mosquito season” typically runs from May through October and mosquito activity increases with rain, particularly after heavy rains that produce large areas of standing water.
-Due to the abundance of mangroves, wetlands and salt marshes, the island is a prime breeding ground for mosquitoes.
+The district provides mosquito control for the islands and all of Lee County.
+“Mosquito season” typically runs from May through October and mosquito activity increases with rain, particularly after heavy rains that produce large areas of standing water.
+Due to the abundance of mangroves, wetlands and salt marshes, the islands are a prime breeding ground for mosquitoes.

 For more information or updates on treatments, visit the Lee County Mosquito Control District at www.lcmcd.org or follow the district on Twitter @leecomosquito.